open-cloud/xos/docs/repo.md

 # Download Source Code

-The easiest way to download source code for XOS -- including the XOS core, the XOS-related interfaces (e.g., GUI, TOSCA), the helm charts used to deploy XOS, and the model/synchronizers for the services being managed by XOS -- is to use the `repo` tool.
+The easiest way to download source code for XOS—including the XOS core, the XOS-related interfaces (e.g., GUI, TOSCA), the helm charts used to deploy XOS, and the model/synchronizers for the services being managed by XOS—is to use the `repo` tool.

 ## Install repo